Safety (gridiron football position): Strong safety

-The word strong in strong safety is used because he is assigned to cover the "strong side" of the offense, the side on which the tight end, a typically big, powerful receiver, lines up on offensive plays.
-Often they are indeed stronger than the free safety, since the player’s assignment tends to require more power as opposed to agility.
+The word strong in strong safety is used because they are assigned to cover the "strong side" of the offense, the side on which the tight end, a typically big, powerful receiver, lines up on offensive plays.
+Often they are indeed stronger than the free safety, since the player's assignment tends to require more power as opposed to agility.

 The strong safety tends to play closer to the line than the free safety does, and assists in stopping the run.
-He may also cover a player, such as a running back or fullback or H-back, who comes out of the backfield to receive a pass.
-A strong safety's duties are a hybrid of those belonging to a linebacker in a 46 or 3-4 defense and those of the other defensive backs, in that he both covers the pass and stops the run.
+They may also cover a player, such as a running back or fullback or H-back, who comes out of the backfield to receive a pass.
+A strong safety's duties are a hybrid of those belonging to a linebacker in a 46 or 3–4 defense and those of the other defensive backs, in that they both cover the pass and stop the run.

 Current examples of strong safeties active in the NFL include Kyle Hamilton, Harrison Smith, Budda Baker, Derwin James, Brian Branch, Talanoa Hufanga, and Tre'von Moehrig.
 Strong safeties are not seen in the Canadian game; however, the strong side linebacker in Canadian football is assigned similar duties to the American football strong safety.
 As such, Canadian football strong side linebackers are often players who played strong safety in college or the NFL.